Sleep Medicine Billing Services in Michigan

 Blue Cross Blue Shield of Michigan processes the largest share of Michigan commercial sleep medicine claims.
 We know their MI specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-Healthy Michigan Plan routes sleep medicine patients through 5 managed care plans: Meridian, Molina, HAP Midwest, and 2 more.
+Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population) routes sleep medicine patients through 9 managed care plans: Meridian Health Plan of Michigan, Molina Healthcare of Michigan, UnitedHealthcare Community Plan, and 6 more.
 Each MCO has its own sleep medicine authorization and billing rules that we manage.

-WPS processes Medicare sleep medicine claims in Michigan with its own Local Coverage Determinations.
-We navigate WPS's policies around hst vs in-lab medical necessity to prevent medical necessity denials.
+WPS Health Insurance (Jurisdiction 8) processes Medicare sleep medicine claims in Michigan with its own Local Coverage Determinations.
+We navigate WPS Health Insurance (Jurisdiction 8)'s policies around hst vs in-lab medical necessity to prevent medical necessity denials.

 Denial Prevention for Michigan Sleep Medicine